vy538/idea-generator/README.md

 1. User visits the website
 2. The main page displays a slot machine interface with five categories
-3. Initial random ideas are shown in each slot
+3. Initial random ideas and their corresponding images are shown in each slot
-4. User can click the "Generate" button to trigger the slot machine animation
+4. User can click the "Generate" button to spin the slot machine and get new random ideas
-5. After the animation, new random ideas are displayed in each slot
+5. The slot machine animates, spinning the ideas and images
 6. User can switch between English and Chinese using language buttons in the header
 7. User can navigate to the Gallery page (to be implemented) to view created illustrations